Facebook Pixel

 The court shall also take into account each party’s earning capacity and relative incomes.
 One spouse may be awarded a greater portion of the estate to make up for their lower economic prospects.

 Statutory law also requires the judges to consider the non-monetary contributions of either spouse to the marriage for property division cases.
-Some examples of non-monetary contributions are: child care, household chores, professional support for the other spouse.
+Some examples of non-monetary contributions are child care, household chores, and professional support for the other spouse.

 One common misconception is that the party who took on the debt must be the one who assumes liability for it after the divorce is finalized.
 However, this isn’t always true.